 Manager Nathan Jones will want his side on the front foot from the off as they bid to record a third league double of the campaign following the 3-1 victory over the Bees at Kenilworth Road on New Year’s Eve.

-Alan Sheehan, Cameron McGeehan and Alex Gilliead netted for the Town that day and the Barnet goalscorer, Luke Gambin (pictured below), is now a Hatter after making the move north to Kenilworth Road in January (Youtube highlights available here).
+Alan Sheehan, Cameron McGeehan and Alex Gilliead netted for the Town that day and the Barnet goalscorer, Luke Gambin (pictured below)

 But Jones knows that despite a recent run of indifferent results, tomorrow’s opponents have other dangermen, including 24-goal top scorer John Akinde who – along with Gambin – scored as the Bees beat the Hatters 2-1 on our last visit to The Hive a year ago.